 Thank you for your interest in volunteering with the Gorilla Doctors!
-We offer volunteer opportunities in the following two areas:
+We offer volunteer opportunities in the following three areas:

 Volunteers do not accompany veterinarians or behavioral researchers into the park because access to mountain gorillas is strictly controlled by the conservation offices of the three countries in which we work.
 However, there are many other ways in which volunteers can contribute to Gorilla Doctors.
 For example, Gorilla Doctors is involved in improving domestic animal, wildlife, employee and community health through special initiatives in the areas surrounding the park.
 Volunteers can be utilized to aid in capacity building of the region.
 Medical and veterinary technician volunteers may help with gorilla related projects in the lab.
 Other avenues of volunteerism will be considered on a case-by-case basis, and Gorilla Doctors may direct an interested person to another one of our collaborators who may be a better fit.